FOSD/FOSD2018/pages/index.md

 Every year there is an informal competition, FOSD Cool Wall (see [fosd.net](http://fosd.net)), where everyone votes for the coolest name of a tool that has been presented during the meeting.

 The FOSD meeting 2018 will take place in Gothenburg, Sweden, from June 4 (afternoon) until June 7, 2018 (evening).

-More details about FOSD and previous FOSD meetings can be found at [fosd.net](http://fosd.net).
+Prof. Myra Cohen (https://cse.unl.edu/~myra/) will give a keynote.
+For detailed information about the meeting, visit our Website http://fosd.net/2018

 For the [FOSD2018 Workshop](http://fosd.net/workshop2018), please visit FOSD'18 WORKSHOP

-An invited talk will be given by Prof. Myra Cohen (https://cse.unl.edu/~myra/).

 **The deadline for the abstract is February 1, 2018.**
-We will provide notifications one week later.
+Due to space restrictions, we may have to select participants, but we will send notifications shortly after the abstract deadline.
 If you need more lead time for visa application or travel planning, reach out to us.

 ### Hotel
 The fee includes your stay, all meals, the social event on Wednesday afternoon and a bus transfer to Darmstadt main station on Friday.